yasser-alharbi/SHEFAA/data.md

 # Dataset
 ## Dataset: AHQAD Arabic Healthcare Q&A Dataset

-This document provides a concise overview of the **AHQAD** dataset collection, cleaning, and preparation steps for modeling and visualization.
+This document provides a concise overview of the **AHQAD** dataset with **csv** format collection, cleaning, and preparation steps for modeling and visualization.

 ---